abtion/guidelines/career-development/ladder.md

 - [ ] Identifies and proposes strategies around technical problems affecting their team and communicates standards.

 #### Respectful teammate
-- [ ] Help dissolve tension when arises.
+- [ ] Help dissolve tension when it arises.
 - [ ] Does not take "all" responsibilities.
-They let their teammates take responsibilities they care about.
+They let their teammates take the responsibilities they care about.

 #### Technical skills
 - [ ] Breaks down complex projects into simple systems that can be effectively built and maintained by less experienced developers.